 RSI is a handy indicator for showing the momentum (the trend’s strength) of a price.
 It is similar to the Stochastic indicator, as they both detect high and low price purchases, resulting in the price going up and how much force (momentum).
 RSI provides a simple scale from 0 to 100.
 If the reading is 30 or less, it means the price has strong support, which is likely to increase.
 However, if the readings are 70 and above, the price has weak support and is expected to decrease.
 Trends can also be inferred.
 If the reading is above 50, the price is trending up.
 If the reading is below 50, the price is trending down.

 There are a number of different online trading platforms to choose from if you are interested in trading cryptocurrency.
-TradeOr is an excellent option as it is a reputable broker in the industry.
-Most cryptocurrency trading platforms are precisely that: a place to trade cryptocurrency, but TradeOr goes further than that.
-You can use one of the many chart indicators built into the platform to help you choose the winning coin.
+TradeOr is an excellent option.
+Most cryptocurrency trading platforms are precisely that: a place to trade cryptocurrency, but TradeOr goes further than that with its user-friendly trading platform.

 If you want to progress from crypto trading for beginners to be an expert trader, you will need to familiarize yourself with the main concepts and terminology involved in the crypto market.
 Next, you will need to create a solid strategy (which should include the use of chart indicators.
 There is a vast community of crypto traders online, and so you can share your work and take help and advice from others.
 Be careful not to trust others’ calculations without confirming them yourself, however.
 Finally, you need to find a trading platform that is as reliable and comprehensive as TradeOr.